yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 Making Movies
 ^^^^^^^^^^^^^

-Here are a couple of examples scripts that show how to create image frames that can later be stiched together into a movie.
+Here are a couple of example scripts that show how to create image frames that can later be stiched together into a movie.
 In the first example, we look at a single dataset at a fixed time, but we move the camera around to get a different vantage point.
 We call the rotate() method 300 times, saving a new image to the